JamesMZD/jamesmzd.github.io/_pages/about.md

 🔬 To answer these interdisciplinary questions, I use approaches from the computational social science and applied microeconomics toolkits.

 🫱🏽‍🫲🏼 My current work is advised by [Misha Teplitskiy](https://sites.google.com/view/teplitskiy), and I am a member of the [Disco Lab](https://www.discolab.org/).
-I am serving as a School of Information steward for the [Graduate Employees Organization](https://www.geo3550.org/) and an elected member of the Doctoral Executive Committee (DEC).
+I am serving as a School of Information steward and co-head steward for the professional schools for the [Graduate Employees Organization](https://www.geo3550.org/) and an elected member of the SI Doctoral Executive Committee (DEC).

 🎓 I received my B.A./M.S.
 4+1 in International and Development Economics from the University of San Francisco, where I wrote a thesis advised by [Jesse Anttila-Hughes](https://sites.google.com/site/jesseanttilahughes/).